Unfair Prejudice Claim: Shareholder Disputes

 Prejudicial conduct:

 Unfair prejudice may arise from conduct that is considered detrimental, unjust, or prejudicial to the interests of the minority shareholders.
-This conduct can take various forms, such as exclusion from decision-making, diversion of corporate opportunities for personal gain, or actions that unfairly impact the value of the minority shareholders’ investment.
+This conduct can take various forms, such as exclusion from decision-making, diversion of corporate opportunities for personal gain, or actions that amount to unfair prejudice and unfairly impact the value of the minority shareholders’ investment.
+In quasi partnerships, such behaviour often violates the mutual trust upon which the company was formed.

 Subjective element: